AstreaTSS/AstreaTSS/README.md

 Feel free to take a look around my repos!
 Note that some of them can be found at [my organization, Astrea's Stellarium Labs](https://github.com/Astrea-Stellarium-Labs).

-If you need to contact me, I'd prefer Discord (@astreatss) since I'm very active on there, though here is fine too.
+If you need to contact me, I'd prefer Discord (@astrea.tss) since I'm very active on there, though here is fine too.
 Otherwise, enjoy!

 _Icon personally made by [Ronk.](https://twitter.com/BonkRonk) Banner background by [u/PixelDanc3r on Reddit.](https://www.reddit.com/r/PixelArt/comments/os688k/a_little_animation_of_my_old_drawing/)_